 Further details on our Emergency / ID policy can be found here:

 Please note: Mudguards are compulsory on club rides from the 1st November to the end of February and are advised at any time the conditions are wet.

 Club rides are not official events.
 Always remember the Highway Code, rules, regulations and laws of the road apply.
-You’re responsible for your safety and are expected to be self sufficient, with suitable clothing, drinks and food, your bike in road worthy condition and carry spares to get you home.
+You’re responsible for your safety and those around you and are expected to be self-sufficient, with suitable clothing, drinks and food, your bike in roadworthy condition and carry spares to get you home.
 We ask that you wear a helmet for your own safety and wellbeing.